alecdryden/my_robotics_code/README.md

 # my_robotics_code
 ## Author: Alec Dryden.
-Adapted from code by Dr. Picone.
+Heavily adapted from code by Dr. Picone.

 ## Packages (see packages for descriptions)